 At Wizard on Demand, we have structured our offering to work around these issues:

 - We only offer recurring subscriptions for technical content.
-The confidence that a client will stay with us allows us to plan, sometimes months ahead, and provide our team members with a steady stream of work, which they appreciate.
+We are confident that a client will stay with us, which allows us to plan months ahead, and provide our team members with a steady stream of work, which they appreciate.

 - We use project management tools to stay in sync within our teams, and we frequently plug into the clients’ project management system to provide updates and react to new requests as they come in.